dcs4cop/dask-distributed-sprint/README.md

 ## Configure Reverse proxy

-The scheduler VM does not allow to allocate ports 80 and 443 to the daskboard.
-We, hence, need a reverse proxy to gain public accesst to the whole monitoring infrastructure.
+At this stage the workers cannot be accessed through the bokeh web intgerface on http://80.158.2.66 as the worker are located behind a firewall.
+If that is need a reverse proxy has to be configures.
+Below is an example how to do that using nginx and its configuration directory ```/etx/ngins/sites-available```.

-The scheduler VM uses NGINX with the following configuration in ```/etx/ngins/sites-available```.
-The monitoring site will be available  under ```http://80.158.2.66```.
+The example shows a reverse proxy to the scheduler bokeh web UI on port 8787.
+This configuration is currently NOT used as the docker maps the bokee port 8787 directoy to the HTTP port 80.

 ```
 server {